victoriacheng15/victoriacheng15.vercel.app/src/content/post/react-hooks-usestate.md

 ## What is useState?

 What is `useState` hook?
 It is a feature in React that allow functional components to have states.
-It is called, inside a component, add one or more local states.
+It is called, inside a component, adding one or more local states.
 The hook usually consists of 2 variables.

 ```js
 import React, { useState } from "react";